goyoambrosio/RobotAtHome2/README.md

 ## Time to install Robot@Home2

-If you have followed previous sections you have the right working environment to open this notebok with Jupyter to download and install both toolbox and dataset.
+If you have followed previous sections you have the right working environment to open [[https://github.com/goyoambrosio/RobotAtHome_API/blob/master/notebooks/10-Download-and-install.ipynb][this notebok]] with Jupyter to download and install both toolbox and dataset.

 However, if jupyter notebook is not your choice right now you can try the following instructions.